dokutan/rgb_keyboard/README.md

 - **Remapping keys on the Ajazz AK33 and ISO boards is broken (all keys are shifted around)**
 - Setting the color of the ISO international key (Int_Key) in custom pattern mode is supported but not tested.
 - Setting the USB report/poll rate on the Ajazz AK33 is untested
-- Custom led patterns don't work correctly on the Redragon K550 Yama
+- Custom led patterns don't work correctly on the Redragon K550 Yama and K556 Devarajas

 ## Installing
 - Clone this repository or download a release